JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

 title: Metropolis (MCMC) sampling
 ---

-Personally, I had always found it difficult to wrap my brain around why the Metropolis sampling algorithm works.
-Implementing something with code is a good way to gain an understanding for something, which is why I found coding examples to explain the intuition behind the Metropolis sampling (MCMC) algorithm to be so helpful.
+Code examples and annotations to explain the intuition behind how the Metropolis sampling (MCMC) algorithm works.

 ### Metropolis Sampling

-Here are code examples and my annotations to help explain the intuition behind the Metropolis sampling algorithm.

 ```python